 Although Omaha has a wide selection of chain restaurants and shops, I wanted to focus on locally owned options that are unique to Omaha for this post.
 I also want to make it clear that this isn’t intended to be a comprehensive list of the best of Omaha.
 These are places we have actually been to and can honestly recommend.
-I know there are many other amazing places and favorites around Omaha, but without having been their firsthand, I chose not to include them.
+I know there are many other amazing restaurants and shops and around Omaha, but without having been there firsthand, I chose not to include them.

 My friends at Woodhouse Alfa Romeo lent me another Stelvio for a few days to drive around Omaha to capture these images.
 It has quickly become one of my favorite rides and I’ll share more details on the car at the end of the post for those interested.
 But first, let’s dig into my favorite Omaha spots!
 I woke up bright and early for most of these photos in order to capture these locations without tons of people and cars around.
 I only mention that so you don’t think the places I’m recommending are always deserted 😉

 One of my favorite characteristics of Omaha is that people that visit are typically pleasantly surprised by the city when they visit.
 I think many envision corn fields and barns, rather than the beautiful and lively city they find.
 Omahans are friendly and helpful and tourists tend to have a very positive experience when they visit.
 Did you also know Omaha is also home to five Fortune 500 companies, which is more per capita than any other major metro area in the nation?
 It’s such a great city!